samanehb/messages-app/README.md

 ### **Delete a Message**

 To delete a message, you need its ID which is the value of *"messageId"* property returned as part of response when the message was first created (as in [Submit a New Message](#post)).
-Alternatively, you may get IDs of all existing message by retrieing all messages (as in [Get All Messages](#getall)).
+Alternatively, you may get IDs of all existing messages by retrieing all messages (as in [Get All Messages](#getall)).

 The API syntax to delete a message is:
 ```